hassyGo/joint-many-task-model/README.md

-# A Joint Many-Task Model: Growing a Neural Network for Multiple NLP Tasks, ICLR 2017
+# A Joint Many-Task Model: Growing a Neural Network for Multiple NLP Tasks, EMNLP 2017

 Multiple Different Natural Language Processing Tasks in a Single Deep Model.
 This, in my opinion, is indeed a very good paper.
 It demonstrates how a neural model can be trained from low-level to higher level in a fashion such that lower layers